TheCaptain989/radarr-striptracks/hotio/HOTIO.md

 5. Start the container.

-6. After the container has fully started, continue with Installation step 2 in the main [Readme](../README.md#installation).
+6. After the container has fully started, continue with Installation step 2 in the main [Readme](../README.md#installation) to configure `striptracks.sh` as a custom script from Radarr's or Sonarr's *Settings* > *Connect* screen.

 # Requirements
 You must have the **bash** shell available in your host path.
-You *might* attempt editing the [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) in the 99-striptracks.sh script to get around this, but that is beyond the scope of this document.
+You *might* attempt editing the [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) in the `99-striptracks.sh` script to get around this, but that is beyond the scope of this document.

 # Known Issues
 On at least *some* Synology hosts that use the ash shell, this script will cause the container to abort and not start.
 If this happens, ***check your container logs*** for hints as to what may be wrong.